Documentation

 globe are tracked.

-are used to decide whether an IP address belongs to a hosting provider or not.
+are used to determine whether an IP address belongs to a hosting provider.

-ipapi.is furthermore includes accurate and rich ASN meta data.
+ipapi.is also includes accurate and comprehensive ASN meta-data.

 for each active ASN.
 API fields such as the type